-o Check Mandatory to make this field mandatory.

-- o If you'd like to put the options in a random order, check Randomize Options - o If you'd like to put the questions in a random order, check Randomize Questions - o If you don't want the field label to display, check Hide Label. - o Private checking this box limits who from your agency can see the results from that field.
+- Description help text that will show beneath the field to guide respondents as they answer. - Validation - Check Mandatory to make this field mandatory. - Display - o If you'd like to put the options in a random order, check Randomize Options - o If you'd like to put the questions in a random order, check Randomize Questions - If you don't want the field label to display, check Hide Label. - Private checking this box limits who from your agency can see the results from that field.
 Because only one or two contacts at your agency will likely ever see these results, this option to add privacy to a field is not so important.
 (We recommend just leaving that box unchecked.)

 Satisfied Neutral Dissatisfied Do you feel the agency has helped to resolve your complaint?
-0 0 0 Are you satisfied with the outcome?
-0 0 Will you feel comfortable contacting the agency again?
-0 0
+0 0 0 Are you satisfied with the outcome? $\bigcirc$ $\bigcirc$ $\bigcirc$ Will you feel comfortable contacting the agency again? $\bigcirc$ $\bigcirc$ $\bigcirc$

-Figure 10 Grid component
+Figure 9 Grid component